 What Qualifies as an “Other Falling Object”?

-- Tools falling from ladders, shelves, or scaffolding
+- Tools or equipment dropping from ladders, scaffolding, or elevated work platforms.

 Common Injuries Associated With W20.8XXA